 The other day, I made a batch mixing blueberries and raspberries.
 Delicious!
 I think the base for this recipe would be great for cranberry muffins or even chocolate chip muffins.
 Give it a try and I think you’ll agree, the perfect blueberry muffin is perfectly simple.

 For the Crumb Topping:

 - Make the crumb topping:

-- In a small bowl, combine granulated sugar, flour, butter and cinnamon.
+- In a small bowl, combine ¼ cup granulated sugar, 2 Tablespoons plus 2 teaspoons flour, 2 Tablespoons butter and ½ teaspoon cinnamon.
 Press butter into dry ingredients with a fork until all ingredients are incorporated.
 Mixture will be lumpy.
 Set aside.

 - Make the muffins:

 - Preheat oven to 375F degrees.
 Butter muffin cups or line with muffin liners.